dkaraush/telegram-web/README.md

 with optimization of decomposizing p and q in Diffie-Hellman.
 So, Internet Explorer freezes after trying to connect to the server.

-## How to leave from account?
+## How to leave an account?
 Minimal contest requirements were about proper login and sending/receiving text messages.
-In design markups there was a "Leave from account" button, but it was in settings and I wanted to make them in second stage.
+In design markups there was a "Leave" button, but it was in settings and I wanted to make them in second stage.

 So, the only way to exit in my version of telegram is to launch `Storage.remove("auth");` in console (F12) :D